 My answer would be an emphatic NO.

-Making Social media the backbone of your marketing activities is not a wise decision.
+Making Social media the backbone, or your main choice, of your marketing activities is not a wise decision.

 The reason as experienced over the years is that social media is only one option to get people to sign up on your e-mail list and to get new paying customers.